Where to Submit Your Story Collection or Literary Novel

 Fortunately, the contest submission process was blind, which meant my manuscript was competing with other manuscripts—rather than my completely unknown name competing with other names.
 The AWP seeks to further level the playing field and avoid nepotism with this rule: “former students who studied with a judge in an academic degree-conferring program or its equivalent are ineligible to enter the competition in the genre for which their former teacher is serving as judge.”

 Aside from blind submissions, one of the most appealing aspects of a first-book contest is that the university or organization that runs the contest has made a commitment to publishing one of the entries.
-Contests like the AWP are an easier way to break in with literary fiction than the traditional agent-to-publisher route, because a contest backed by a university press is not looking for a book that will be commercially viable.
-It's just looking for a book of literary merit.
-Usually, the university doesn’t have to make a dime on your book.
+Contests, which prioritize literary merit over commercial viability, are a much easier way to break in with literary fiction than the traditional agent-to-publisher route.
+Usually, the university doesn’t have to make a dime on your book, thereby removing the “will this book sell” question from the equation, making space for quieter, sometimes quirkier manuscripts.
 When you submit to agents and publishers, on the other hand, commercial viability is always a factor.

 Seven of the prizes include a cash prize and publication; one does not include publication but does reward the winner with $5,000.
 Several of the contests offer two prizes: one for a story collection and one for a novel.
 At the end of the list, you’ll also find a prize for a mid-career writer, with a $15,000 advance and publication.
 Keep in mind that all of these prizes are for literary fiction.